RetroGFX/UnofficialOS/CONTRIBUTING.md

 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
 We actively welcome your pull requests:

 1. Join our discord and chat with us, we'll be happy to help you successfully implement your change.
-2. Fork the repo and create your branch from `uos-dev`.
+2. Fork the repo and create your branch from `dev`.
 3. Ensure your code is built locally and tested.
 4. Any changes should be reflected in the documentation.
-5. Issue a pull request back to our `uos-dev` branch.
+5. Issue a pull request back to our `dev` branch.

-## Any contributions you make will be under the Apache 2 Software License
+## Any contributions you make will be under the GNU GPLv2 License
-In short, when you submit code changes, your submissions are understood to be contributed under the same license as the original project code or under [Apache 2](https://choosealicense.com/licenses/apache-2.0/) license when no other license applies.
+In short, when you submit code changes, your submissions are understood to be contributed under the same license as the original project code or under [GNU GPL Version 2](https://choosealicense.com/licenses/gpl-2.0/) license when no other license applies.

 ## Use a Consistent Coding Style
 * Follow the same style as the source you are editing.